lxhstark/DCM_simulaiton_and_analysis/README.md

 ### Folder: models3_wiki_vote_simulation

-There are 7 samples independently generated from a model used to simulate the Wiki_vote networkd, the detailed information of which are  *model_i_.xlsx*(i=1,2,3,4,5,6,7), including **parameters, in-degree, out-degree, pR, BC, edge sequence, index of the removed node, AverageShortestPathLength(ASPL) and label of the nodes being removed subsequently**.
+There are 7 samples independently generated from a model used to simulate the Wiki_vote networkd, the detailed information of which are  *model_i_.xlsx*(i=1,2,3,4,5,6,7), including **parameters, in-degree, out-degree, PR, BC, edge sequence, label of the removed node, AverageShortestPathLength(ASPL) and number of the nodes being removed in each time subsequently**.
 Specifically for the sheet containing the last item: label of the nodes being removed subsequently, the index denotes the i th ranking node subsequently being eliminated.
-The corresponding value to a specific measure(PC, BR, etc) denotes the label of the node in the graph ( all the nodes are labeled from 0 to n - 1(the size of the graph)).
+The corresponding value to a specific measure(PC, BR, etc) denotes the label of the node in the graph ( all the nodes are labeled from 0 to n - 1 where n is the size of the graph).

 ### Folder: models2_ASPL_analysis